New to MyHealth?

 Chemoembolization is a palliative, not a curative, treatment.
 It can be very effective in treating primary liver cancers (hepatocellular carcioma or hepatoma), and in some cases, can result in reduction of tumors sufficiently to qualify a patient for transplantation.
 Chemoembolization has also shown promising results with some types of metastatic tumors.
 The individual materials used in this treatment are FDA approved and this technique has been performed for decades, but the treatment itself is not specifically approved by the FDA.

-Multidisciplinary collaboration with emphasis on teamwork with referring physicians and other specialties at Stanford Hospital, which include liver transplantation, surgical oncology, medical oncology, and radiation oncology.
+- Multidisciplinary collaboration with emphasis on teamwork with referring physicians and other specialties at Stanford Health Care, which include liver transplantation, surgical oncology, medical oncology, and radiation oncology.